JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 There are three main reasons to consider using Julia:

-1) **The language itself offers expressiveness, pleasant syntax, and less boilerplate than many alternatives.** Multiple dispatch is an evolution of object-oriented approaches that's more amenable to a wide range of programming styles, including functional and vectorized approaches.
+1) **The language itself offers expressiveness, pleasant syntax, and less boilerplate than many alternatives.** Multiple Dispatch is a programming paradigm that is an evolution of object-oriented approaches that's more amenable to a wide range of programming styles, including functional and vectorized approaches.
+It affords Julia codes a high level of composability and is what makes the Julia ecosystem so powerful.

 2) **High performance Julia code, instead of needing libraries written in C/Cython/etc..** For lots of problems, especially "toy" problems as you learn a language, the speed of Matlab/Python/R is fast enough.
 However, in real usage, particularly actuarial problems, you might find that when you need the performance it's too late[^1]

-3) **The language, tooling, and ecosystem is very modern, mature, and powerful.** A built-in package manager, packages that work together without needing to know about each other, differentiable programming, macros, first-class GPU/parallel support, and wide range of packages relevant (and specialized for) actuarial workloads.
+3) **The language, tooling, and ecosystem is very modern, mature, and powerful.** A built-in package manager, packages that work together without needing to know about each other, differentiable programming, meta-programming (macros), first-class GPU/parallel support, and wide range of packages relevant (and specialized for) actuarial workloads.

 More detail of why Julia works so well in actuarial contexts was discussed in the prior article, [Julia for Actuaries](/blog/julia-actuaries).
 The rest of this article is going to focus on getting oriented to using Julia, and the next article in the series will introduce actuarial packages available.